aminbahrabadi/guts_test/README.md

 ## Reseting
 You can delete all Sections and all Customers by browsing to reset section.
 The reset section can be found in the navbar items.
 ## Api
+API links can be found on the navbar.
 ### Sections Retrieve (GET request):
 <br />URL: ```/api/retrieve-sections/```
 ### Seats Retrieve (POST request):